‘OpEx’ Shakes Up Third Week Of July

 The countdown to options expiration is closing fast this month.

-As we head into Friday and the last trading session of OPEX week this month, let’s take a look at views on the current state of the market from Chandler Horton, Director of Day Trading Strategies at Simpler Trading.
-Chandler highlighted his insights into OpEx in his mid-week update of the Focused Trades newsletter.
+As we head into Friday and the last trading session of OPEX week this month, let’s take a look at views on the current state of the market from Simpler Trading.
+The team highlighted their insights into OpEx in their mid-week update of the Focused Trades newsletter.

 Preparing for OpEx ups and downs